mozilla/extension-workshop/README.md

 ---
 ```

-Note: `published: false` will withold this content from stage and production, to publish content, remove this line.
+Note: `published: false` will withhold this content from stage and production, to publish content, remove this line.

 #### Upload media